easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_02_Lmod.md

 if it is used to change the ``MODULEPATH``.
 It will then note the change and add that directory to the list of directories that has to be searched for module files.
 This makes ``module spider`` a very expensive command as it may have to traverse a lot of directories and has to execute all module files in there.
-Therefor Lmod will build a so-called spider cache which can be pre-built in the system for  certain directories and otherwise will be build in the user's home directory (in the ``.lmod.d/.cache`` subdirectory).
+Therefore Lmod will build a so-called spider cache which can be pre-built in the system for  certain directories and otherwise will be build in the user's home directory (in the ``.lmod.d/.cache`` subdirectory).
 Our experience is that this cache tends to be rather fragile,